arbet/wordpress-user-posts-per-page/readme.txt

 *Plugin Usage*

-* Go to Appearance->Widgets and add your widget to any sidebar of a page which has more than one post
+* Go to Appearance->Widgets and add your widget to any sidebar of any archive page
 * Alternatively, you can use the shortcode [user_posts_per_page] to insert this in your theme using the function <code>echo do_shortcode('[user_posts_per_page]');</code>
 == Installation ==